 Response: As part of the proposed rulemaking on the National Source Tracking System, NRC requested the views of potentially impacted stakeholders on the inclusion of Category 3 sources in the National Source Tracking System.
 The comments received expressed strong views on this topic.
-It was not NRC's intent to include Category 3 sources in the tracking system at this time.
-Rather, NRC intended to gather information for future consideration.
 At this point NRC staff does not have adequate information to support inclusion of Category 3 sources.
 There are also issues related to possession of Category 3 sources under a general license that need to be addressed before a final decision can be made.
-In addition, the Radiation Source Protection and Security Task Force, established by the Energy Policy Act of 2005, will be reviewing whether changes to the National Source Tracking System are necessary, including whether Category 3 sources should be included.
+In addition, the Radiation Source Protection and Security Task Force, established by the Energy Policy Act of 2005, reviewed the National Source Tracking System and suggested that the issue of including Category 3 sources in the system should be evaluated and a final decision made on the issue.